-- (ii) In 2014, plaintiffs in Boening v.
-Nassau County Department of Assessment and the County of Nassau brought an action to have County Local Law 8-2013 declared invalid on the grounds that the County did not have the authority to require commercial property owners to submit annual income and expense statements to the County Department of Assessment.
-In 2015, the State Supreme Court upheld the validity of the law while reserving a decision on the ability of the County to enforce its penalty provisions.
-Appellate arguments were held in 2017 on the plaintiffs' appeal of that decision.
-In 2015 and 2017, the court granted temporary restraining orders ("TROs") in this and similar actions preventing the County from enforcing the law's penalty provisions with respect to litigants and non-litigants pending litigation.
-In 2017, the court lifted the TROs except with respect to the plaintiffs in this and similar actions (approximately 1,500) challenging enforcement of the law.
-The County has collected approximately \$900,000 of penalties to date but has not recognized such revenue.
-The 2019 Budget does not include projected revenues from enforcement of the law.
-In 2017, the State Supreme Court ruled that the law's penalties constitute an illegal tax in view of the way the funds are utilized.
-As such, the County currently may not impose the penalties.
-The County has filed an appeal of the decision.
-If the decision is not reversed, the County would be required to refund any penalties collected.
-The County will continue to defend itself vigorously in these actions and proceedings.
-It is not possible to predict the outcome of these actions and proceedings or their ultimate impact on the County's financial condition. - (iii) In 2017, plaintiff Jeffrey Falk, on behalf of himself and others similarly situated, brought a lawsuit in State Supreme Court challenging the County's tax map verification fee alleging that the fee is excessive of costs and constitutes an illegal tax enacted for general revenue purposes.
+(ii) In 2017, plaintiff Jeffrey Falk, on behalf of himself and others similarly situated, brought a lawsuit in State Supreme Court challenging the County's tax map verification fee alleging that the fee is excessive of costs and constitutes an illegal tax enacted for general revenue purposes.
 The fee is charged for the verification of a tax map of real property that must accompany the recordings of mortgages and satisfactions and other real property transactions.
 The plaintiff sought an injunction of the fee, a declaration that the fee is unlawful and money damages.
 The court granted the County's motion to dismiss the request for injunctive relief, conversion and money damages.
 The court, however, did not dismiss the plaintiff's claim for declaratory judgment on the legality of the fee.
-Plaintiff has filed a notice of appeal and discovery is ongoing.
-The County will continue to defend itself vigorously in these actions and proceedings.
-If the fee is declared illegal in its entirety, the County would forego annual collections of up to approximately \$43 million. - (iv) In 2015, 2016, and 2017, certain members of County collective bargaining units respectively filed five lawsuits in federal court challenging the County's calculation of overtime under the federal Fair Labor Standards Act ("FLSA").
+Plaintiff has filed a notice of appeal.
+In March 2020, the court determined that the fee is used to generate revenue and therefore is an unlawful and unconstitutional tax, although it did not stay collection of the fee.
+The County expects to appeal the court's decision once judgment is entered and will continue to defend itself vigorously in these actions and proceedings.
+If the court's decision that the fee is illegal is upheld, the County would forego annual collections of up to approximately \$45 million.

+(iii) In 2015, 2016, and 2017, certain members of County collective bargaining units respectively filed five lawsuits in federal court challenging the County's calculation of overtime under the federal Fair Labor Standards Act ("FLSA").
 Among plaintiffs' allegations are that the County did not calculate their overtime correctly because longevity pay, shift differential payments and hazardous duty payments were not included in their regular rate of pay, and that the County systemically failed to pay overtime timely within the pay period earned.
 The court has certified or is expected to certify respective classes of County employees that allegedly may have been affected by an improper calculation and payment of overtime and has consolidated certain lawsuits for efficiency.
 In one of the lawsuits, plaintiffs have challenged the County's designation of certain employees as FLSA-exempt.
 If plaintiffs are successful in establishing that the County's calculations of overtime are not consistent with FLSA, the County would be responsible for liquidated damages for the classes.
-In 2018, the court ordered mediation in one of the lawsuits.
+In 2018, the court ordered mediation in one of the lawsuits, which was unsuccessful.
 The County will continue to defend itself vigorously in these actions and proceedings.
 The County cannot state with certainty the amount of such potential damages and attorneys' fees, but has estimated, depending on the size of the classes and the methodology of calculation, that they could total approximately \$80-120 million.